hoho0001/mad9135/docs/modules/week8/README.md

 # Week 8: Data persistence

-- Relational DB v.s.
-Document DB
+- localstorage
 - Google Firestore
-- AWS Dynamo
+- more fetch middleware

+## What to do Before Week 9

+- Finish Mocha Chai Hybrid
-- MongoDB
+- Start Webpack Hybrid

-## Exercise

-- Hands on with MongoDB
+- Work on React Project